-This is an introductory course that focuses on the art of illustration and vector graphic software.
-The emphasis is on creating visual illustrations that communicate a specific message to a defined audience.
-Prerequisite: GDT 105.
+This is a course that focuses on the art of illustration.
+The emphasis will be creating visual illustrations that communicate a specific message to a defined audience.
+Prerequisite: Grade of "C" or better in GDT 105.

 GDT-130 Production Practicum